rafaelfcardoso/trivia-app/README.md

 # Trivia App
 This Trivia is a mobile first web app that offers the following features:
-  - Log into the game and, if the email is registered on the [Gravatar] website (https://pt.gravatar.com/), have your photo associated with the user's profile.
+  - Loggin to the game and, if the email is registered on the Gravatar website (https://pt.gravatar.com/), have your photo associated with as the user's profile.
-    - Access a page related to the game, where you must choose one of the available answers for each question of the questions.
-The answer must be checked before the timer reaches zero, otherwise the answer must be considered wrong.
+  - The game screen, where the user will be challenged with multiple and boolean questions.
+The answer must be checked before the timer reaches zero, otherwise the answer is considered wrong.
-    - Be redirected, after 5 questions answered, to the score screen, where the text depends on the number of hits.
+  - After 5 questions answered, it redirects to the score screen.
-    - Display a ranking page, if you like, at the end of each game.
+  - A ranking page at the end of each game.
-    - Configure some options for the game in a configuration screen accessible from the application header.
+  - Options for the game in a configuration screen accessible from the application header.

 ## Used technologies